-After the semester's last day to qualify for a tuition refund for dropping a course ends, room-and-board commitments are considered non-cancelable.
-However, an alternative room assignment can be authorized by the Carson-Newman University Residence Life Director, and a meal plan can be changed but only to one that offers more meals per week.
+After the semester's last day to qualify for a tuition refund for dropping a course ends, room-and-board commitments are considered noncancelable.
+However, an alternative room assignment can be authorized by the Carson-Newman's Director of Residence Life, and a meal plan can be changed but only to one that offers more meals per week.